martijnrondeel/ByteBeats/README.md

 # ByteBeats

 ByteBeats is a small program that turns math into 8-bit music.
-The program can be seen in action here: [martyn.pw](https://martyn.pw/projects/bytebeats/index.html).
+The program can be seen in action here: [martyn.pw](https://martyn.pw/projects/bytebeats/).

-For a much more complete ByteBeat 'editor' take a look at this project: [html5bytebeat](https://github.com/greggman/html5bytebeat)
+For a much more complete bytebeats 'editor' take a look at this project: [html5bytebeat](https://github.com/greggman/html5bytebeat)

 ## Contributing